 If you find out that the problem lies with your iPhone running iPadOS 13, here are a few solutions you can try:

 1. Install the Latest Software Update

-On September 30, Apple released iPadOS 13.1.2 which includes a fix for a Bluetooth issue where Bluetooth may disconnect on certain vehicles.
+On September 30, Apple released iOS 13.1.2 and iPadOS 13.1.2 which includes a fix for a Bluetooth issue where Bluetooth may disconnect on certain vehicles.
 So, install the latest iOS 13 software update to fix similar Bluetooth problems on your iPhone.

 2. Turn off Bluetooth and Force Reboot

 The first thing to try is to turn off your Bluetooth and force reboot your iPad: